imadeapancake/HWIDChecker/README.md

   - Alerts the user with a warning message if any hardware changes are detected.
   - Provides detailed information about the old and new hardware configurations when changes occur.

-- **User-friendly Interface:**
-  - Uses `ttkbootstrap` for a modern, stylish interface with themes.
-  - Organized information display using `ttk.Notebook` with tabs for "System Info" and "HWID Info".
-  - Provides a "Refresh" button to manually update the displayed information.

 #### Usage: